thedonvaughn/amisearch-lambda/README.md

 #### Example Usage of AMISearch Lambda Function in Cloudformation ####

-* If you've used my provided cloudformation template to create the amisearch function, there will be an Export Key called `amiSearch-arn` which holds the value of the ARN for the lambda function.
-Below is an example Cloudformation template that creates an EC2 instance using the AMISearch Lambda function to dynamically provide the latest AMI ID for Ubuntu Zesty with virtualization type of 'hvm' and root device type of 'ebs'.
+* If you've used my provided cloudformation template to create the amisearch lambda function, there will be an Export Key called `amiSearch-arn` which holds the value of the ARN for the lambda function.
+Below is an example Cloudformation template that creates an EC2 instance.
+The below example uses the AMISearch Lambda function to dynamically provide the latest AMI ID for Ubuntu Zesty with virtualization type of 'hvm' and root device type of 'ebs'.

 ```
    "AMISearch":{